heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 ### Summary

-- Docker is a container engine
-- Docker is composed of two parts: the Docker daemon and the Docker CLI
+- Docker is a container engine composed of two parts: the Docker daemon and the Docker CLI:
 - The Docker CLI is used to manage containers and images
 - The Dockerfile specification defines a standard for building Docker images
 - A Dockerfile is used to build a Docker image